 From Culinary School to Odette, and Back to School

-An avid baker and cook, Elaine was halfway through her diploma programme when she realised that her heart was set on working in the kitchen.
-So, she started her research on various culinary schools but only found short-term diploma programmes or courses by private culinary schools, which did not appeal to her desire to pursue a university degree.
+She was halfway through her diploma programme when Elaine realised that her heart was set on working in the kitchen.
+So, she started her research on various culinary schools.
+However, she only found short-term diploma programmes or courses by private culinary schools, which did not appeal to her desire to pursue a university degree.

 Then, she heard the news that the Culinary Institute of America (CIA) was coming to Singapore.

 As one of the world’s premier colleges, CIA offers a renowned culinary degree programme for students who want to develop their culinary skills.
 Through a partnership with SIT, CIA opened its first international campus in Singapore, which allowed Elaine to take her first steps into the world of professional cooking.